NVIDIA/aistore/docs/blob_downloader.md

 exactly once after successful finalization, runtime-error cleanup, or abort cleanup.
 If renewal does not register an xaction, renewal releases the lock before returning.

+Background callers (single-object job, prefetch) qualify an object without holding the write lock, so blob downloader re-checks it once the lock is taken:

+- if the object is now present in-cluster (for instance, via concurrent GET), there is nothing to do - unless a latest-version check is requested;
+- if it is present and the latest version is requested, blob downloader re-reads remote metadata and downloads using the current size and version if they changed.

 For objects above a certain threshold, blob downloader can be transparently used by [prefetch](/docs/bucket.md#prefetch-and-evict) - as a performance-optimized alternative to a regular remote ("cold") GET.
 At critical memory pressure, [prefetch](/docs/bucket.md#prefetch-and-evict) uses regular cold GET instead of starting blob downloader.
-Prefetch also falls back when resource admission rejects blob downloader or the object cannot fit within the manifest chunk limit; other start failures are reported.
+Prefetch also falls back when resource admission rejects blob downloader, the object cannot fit within the manifest chunk limit, or the object's remote size is zero; other start failures are reported.

 A client-facing streaming admission rejected for resource pressure or insufficient memory budget returns HTTP 429 (too many requests) before object headers or body are written; pressure detected after a job starts is reported as an xaction error.